rchikhi/rust-seq2kminmers/README.md

 # Testing

-    cargo run # to run a small test in main.rs
+    cargo +nightly run # to run a small test in main.rs

-    cargo run -- [filename.fasta] [nb_threads] # to run a bigger test using an input file (also main.rs)
+    cargo +nightly run -- [filename.fasta] [nb_threads] # to run a bigger test using an input file (also main.rs)

-    cargo test # run some tests
+    cargo +nightly test # run some tests

-    cargo bench # run some throughput benchmarks
+    cargo +nightly bench # run some throughput benchmarks